-WWE News: Four Matches Announced For ‘Money In The Bank’ – One Champ Defending Twice In One Night
+WWE News: Four Matches Announced For ‘Money In The Bank’ — One Champ Defending Twice In One Night

 Becky “Two Belts” Lynch may have won the main event of WrestleMania 35 and took home both the Raw and SmackDown Women’s Titles, but those straps come with a price.
 As confirmed by the official website of WWE, Lacey Evans will get her first title shot on the main roster as she goes after the title for the red brand.

 Seeing as how Becky does hold both titles, a Number One Contender’s Match for the SmackDown Women’s Championship was held on Tuesday night.
-In that match, Charlotte Flair went on to defeat Bayley which earned her a shot at the blue brand’s title and she will get it at Money In The Bank.
+In that match, Charlotte Flair went on to defeat Bayley which earned her a shot at the blue brand’s title, and she will get it at Money In The Bank.

 “The Man” may hold both of the Women’s Championships in WWE, but she’s going to have to have the strength and stamina of 10 people for the pay-per-view.
 Becky Lynch is walking into Money In The Bank with two belts, but she may leave that night with none.